Hanson Academy: Campus

 Hanson has four floors.
 There is a Sixth Form centre.
 There is a footballing centre, home to "Goals", which has 15+ five aside pitches and 1 full-size football pitch.

 A new school building was completed in 2011.
 The building of Pulse Gym was also completed in 2010; it has a 65-station gym, interactive centre, sports hall and two dance studios.
 The gym is for pupil use as well as for members of the public.

-Academic performance

-65% of Hanson students achieved 5 or more A*s to Cs in 2010.
-In BTEC, Hanson was in the UK's top 20.